lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 "The first key found here on the furthest rank,"
 - Located in Room 46

-"The second locked tight in the valut of a bank,"
+"The second locked tight in the vault of a bank,"

 "The third is high up, among all the clocks,"